 - Ward’s trogon (H. wardi)

-Sadly, the dangers they face are mostly caused by humans.
+Sadly, most of the threats they face are caused by human activity.

 Trogons are considered biological indicators of forest integrity.
-They facilitate the presence of a variety of other species by creating necessary nest cavities (hollow areas), most of which are in arboreal termitaria.
+They help support biodiversity by creating nest cavities, many of which are located in arboreal termite nests.

-Unfortunately, Trogonidae populations have declined across the world because of:
+Unfortunately, Trogonidae populations have declined worldwide because of several factors.

 Illegal Aviculture Trade